Probing QCD Phase Structure by Baryon Multiplicity Distribution: Introduction

 When temperature and density are varied, QCD is expected to have a rich phase structure \cite{FukushimaHatsuda}.
-One of the most important challenges in particle and nuclear physics is to experimentaly discover these phases that only appear under extreme conditions and to theoretically understand the nature of these phases.
-Such achievements would not only deepen our understanding of QCD but also extends our knowledge of the early universe and compact stars.
+One of the most important challenges in particle and nuclear physics is to experimentally discover the phases that only appear under extreme conditions and to theoretically understand their nature.
+Such achievements would not only deepen our understanding of QCD but also extend our knowledge of the early universe and compact stars.

-The Relativistic Heavy Ion Collider (RHIC) was built to explore properties of QCD matter \cite{GyulassyMcLerran}, and has provided much valuable information\cite{StarWhite,PhenixWhite}.
-In addition, many phenomenological studies have also focused on the phases of QCD matter\cite{FukuReview2011}.
-Although lattice QCD provids very precise information about QCD at finite temperatures\cite{FodorKatz2011}, thirty years of numerical studies of lattice QCD at finite baryon number density are still far from yielding conclusie results because of a notorious sign problem \cite{Nakamura84,Forcrand2009}.
+The Relativistic Heavy Ion Collider (RHIC) was built to explore the properties of QCD matter \cite{GyulassyMcLerran}.
+Recently net-proton multiplicity measurements at RHIC are gaining attention~\cite{Aggarwal:2010wy,STARLuo} because they provide valuable information about the QCD phase diagram~\cite{Stephanov1998dy}.
+In these measurements, the colliding energy is varied, and trajectories of the produced hot matter in ($T,\mu_B$) plane may pass near the critical region.
+Event-by-event fluctuations are expected to encompass the critical point, where the correlation length rapidly changes \cite{Friman2011,ARS2010,Stephanov2011}.
+In particular, conserved quantities such as the charge or baryon number may reveal possible correlations that existed inside the system before hadronization.
+See Ref.\cite{Morita2012} and references therein.

-Recently net-proton multiplicity measurements at RHIC are gaining attention~\cite{Aggarwal:2010wy,STARLuo} because they enable the QCD phase diagram to be explored~\cite{Stephanov:1998dy}.
-In these measurements, the colliding energy is varied, and the trajectory ($T,\mu_B$) in the QCD phase diagram may pass near the critical region.
-Even-by-event fluctuations are expected to encompass the critical point, where the correlation length changes.
-In particlular, conserved quantities such as charge or baryon number may reveal possible correlations that existed inside the system before hadronization. (see Ref.\cite{Morita2012} and references therein).
+Usually, data obtained at a given colliding energy is assigned with a set of temperature $T$ and chemical potential $\mu$, which are referred to as chemical freeze-out point, due to the success of a thermal statistical model for hadrons in heavy ion collisions \cite{BRS2004}.

-In this paper, we propose a method by which, even without experimental data near the phase transition, the observed number distribution data can be used to obtain more information about the QCD phase transition, and even without direct lattice QCD calculations at physical chemical potential regions, we can use the data to understand experimental multiplicity through the canonical partition functions.
+In this paper, we propose a method by which, we can obtain information of the QCD phase diagram not only at the experimental $(T,\mu/T)$ point, but other values of $\mu/T$.
+This may seem to be magical, but is possible because we take into account all the multiplicities.
+Basic idea is the use of CP symmetry to extract canonical partition functions from measured number distribution according to a fundamental equation in statistical mechanics.
+This idea also provides a model independent method to determine $\mu/T$ only using CP symmetry.
+As we will show later, $\mu/T$ obtained in the present method is consistent with those obtained from the chemical freeze-out data, for wide range of colliding energies.